oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/2-console/2-console.md

   1. Change *Document source* from *Demo files* to **Local files**
     ![Local file panel](./images/documentconsolelocalfile.PNG)

   1. You will be prompted to enter details for an output object storage bucket.
+JSON output from the document processing will be written to this location.
 Enter the following values in the *Output location* dialog:

       - Compartment: **docu-lab**
       - Output object storage location: **docu-bucket**
-      - Prefix: **output**
+      - Prefix: **console-output**
       - Click **Submit**
     ![Local file panel](./images/documentconsoleoutput.PNG)